 On Mount Gianicolo you find a lighthouse built in 1911, near it there is no sea or ships looking for a light to guide them.
 What there is is a beautiful panoramic view from which you can see the Italian city when the sun has already set.

-Locals and tourists alike are accustomed to approaching the Manfredi Lighthouse in order to marvel at the night sky and Rome illuminated.
+Locals and tourists alike are accustomed to approaching the Manfredi Lighthouse with the aim of marveling at the night sky and Rome illuminated.
 Near this point there are small trails that you walk along to reach other places on Mount Gianicolo.

 From many areas of this mount you get great views of the capital of Italy and the Manfredi Lighthouse is no exception.
 A curious fact about this construction is that it was a gift made to the city by the Italians who emigrated to Argentina.

 If you go to Rome in July, take note.
-The Feast of Noantri begins in mid-July, this is such a special occasion for many of the citizens that even in the evenings it is celebrated.
+The Festa de' Noantri begins in mid-July, this is such a special occasion for many of the citizens that even in the evenings it is celebrated.
 For two weeks the streets are illuminated, filled with markets and people coming from different neighborhoods of Rome.

 For two weeks the image of Our Lady of Mount Carmel is placed in the Church of St. Agatha.
 All those who want can go to this religious center to venerate her before she is taken back to her church.